-Film the bottom of a large saucepan or Dutch oven—preferably not nonstick—with olive oil, and place the pan over medium heat.
+Film the bottom of a large saucepan or Dutch oven and place the pan over medium heat.

 Add the onion, and cook, stirring frequently, until it is deeply caramelized and even charred in some spots.
 Be patient.
 The more color, the more full-flavored the final dish will be.

 Reduce the heat to low.
 Add the garlic, stirring, and add a bit more oil if the pan seems dry.